akauppi/GroundLevel-firebase-es/DATA.md

    	  /by: uid
    	  /at: timestamp

+   //REMOVE??
    /users:C <uid>
       /lastOpened: time-stamp		// written when starting to track a project's symbols

-   /symbols:C <auto-id>
-      [/claimed: { by: uid, at: timestamp }]
-      //REMOVE: [/claimedBy: <uid>]
-      //REMOVE: [/claimedAt: <timestamp>]
+   /lastUsed:C <uid>   // for users who have visited
+      /at: timestamp

+   /symbols: array of {
+      id: string    // '<uid>-<n>'; last user's id who claimed
-      /layer: int
+      layer: int
-      /shape: "star"      // potentially more shapes
+      shape: "star"      // potentially more shapes
-      /size: int
+      size: int
-      /fillColor: <color-string>
+      fillColor: <color-string>
-      /center: {x: <number>, y: <number>}
+      center: {x: <number>, y: <number>}
+   }

+   /claimed:C <symbol-id>
+      /by: uid
+      /at: timestamp
 ```

-Spreading things into subcollections is mainly decided by security rules.
-If one needs to use a collection entry in the rules, such entries need to be in a sub-collection (not a map within a document).
+Authors and Collaborators are included in the main project document, because there's no harm in doing so (everyone in the project is allowed to see the roles).
+This helps keep security rule evaluation pricing down, compared to needing to read another document.

+`pendingInvites` is a subcollection because ... (tbd.!)

+`users` is a subcollection because ... (tbd.!)

 #### Users sub-collection